ksamaarora/ksamaarora.github.io/_posts/2024-05-09-AWSCloudPractitioner.md

 > #### Service for Identity Management:
   - **AWS Identity and Access Management (AWS IAM):** to securely manage access to your AWS account
+  - **AWS Single sign-on:** to implement cloud single sign-on
+  - **Amazon Cognito:** to manage identity inside applications
+  - **AWS Directory Service:** to implement and manage Microsoft Active Directory
+  - **AWS Organizations:** to centrally govern and manage multiple AWS accounts in one place

 **AWS Identity Access Management:**

-IAM is a way to **manage who can access** what in your **AWS accounts**.
+  - IAM is a way to **manage who can access** what in your **AWS accounts**.
 You **can create users and groups** and **set permissions** on both of them to whether allow or deny access to AWS resources via policies. **IAM is free** and is included in every AWS Account.
 IAM is a **global service on AWS**.
-This means that these users and permissions will apply across all the available AWS regions.

-Two **main features of IAM:**
+  - Two **main features of IAM:**

+    - **IAM Users:**
-- IAM Users: Once you create an AWS Account, you are given a root user login.
+      - Once you **create an AWS Account**, you are given a **root user** login.
 This is the main account you login to your AWS resources with.
-You are then able to create an IAM user, which is another name for a username and password that can login to your AWS account, but you get to decide what they have access to.
+You are then **able to create an IAM user**, which is another name for a username and password that can login to your AWS account, but you get to **decide what they have access** to.
+      - **Users** can also be **merged into groups**, making it easier. **Policies** can also be applied to groups so you don’t have to give access to all of your developers individually.
+      - Policies are usually created in the **IAM console**, which has both a visual editor and a JSON editor.
-      For e.g. - You are owner of company and you have a team of 10 developers, 5 sales, 2 testers and a release engineer.
+      - For **e.g.** - You are owner of company and you have a team of 10 developers, 5 sales, 2 testers and a release engineer.
 And you have a bunch of services that they have to be given access to.
 Depending on the requirment these are given specific access as shown.
-      Users can also be merged into groups, making it easier.
-Policies can also be applied to groups so you don’t have to give access to all of your developers individually.

-      Policies are usually created in the IAM console, which has both a visual editor and a JSON editor.
-E.g. of a JSON policy

-       * means they can do everything
+    - **IAM Roles:**

-      § IAM Roles: Roles allow you to delegate access to a user or a service.
+      - **Roles allow you to delegate access to a user or a service**.
 Not only can a user assume a role but a service can also assume a role.
-      E.g. you may be running a VM which hosts your website, and as part of your website you have a database running in an AWS database service.
-You can create a role which allows someone to access your database service and then u can tell VM to use that role and when they use that role it grants them, only them, permission to access you database.
+      - **E.g.** you may be running a VM which hosts your website, and as part of your website you have a database running in an AWS database service.
+You can **create a role** which **allows someone to access your database service** and then u **can tell VM** to **use that role** and when they use that role it **grants them, only them, permission** to access you database.

-  - Service to implement cloud single sign-on is AWS Single sign-on
-  - Service to manage identity inside applications you have made such has users logging in is Amazon Cognito
-  - Service to implement and manage Microsoft Active Directory is AWS Directory Service ○ AWS Directory Service:
+**AWS Directory Service:**
-    ○ Directory is a database of people which contains all the login information for all the users on the network.
+  - **Directory** is a database of people which contains all the login information for all the users on the network.
 When you try to access, your credentials are checked against this directory if you have access or not.
-    ○ AWS Directory service is a managed service offering which provides the directories for you without having to run the servers yourself.
+  - **AWS Directory service is a managed service offering which provides the directories for you without having to run the servers yourself.**
-      § AWS offers Managed Microsoft Active Directory and Managed Simple Active Directory.
+  - AWS offers **Managed Microsoft Active Directory** and **Managed Simple Active Directory**.
-      § It also has an AD connector which is used to allow your on-premises users to log into their AWS applications with their AD credentials.
-      § If any service fails, the service automatically replaces the failed server with a working one.
+  - If **any service fails**, the service **automatically replaces the failed server** with a working one.
-      §  This is compatible with many other AWS services too.

-  - Service to centrally govern and manage multiple AWS accounts in one place is AWS Organizations

-REFER TO LAB FOR BASICS OF IAM AND HOW USER GROUPS CAN BE ASSIGNED AND HOW PERMISSIONS WORK